pulp/pulp/docs/contributing/style_guide/style_guide.rst

         Args:
-            arg1 (str): The argument is visible, and its type is clearly indicated. much_longer_argument (str): Types and descriptions are not aligned.
+            arg1 (str): The argument is visible, and its type is clearly indicated. much_longer_argument (str): Types and descriptions are not aligned. imported_object_type (fully.qualified.import.path): Fully qualified types are helpful.
+                If the explanation goes longer than one line, indent 4 spaces.

         Returns:
             bool: The return value and type is very clearly visible.